 Not too long ago, clinical trial data was collected on paper case report forms.
 Then it became incredibly hard to manage data queries, keep track of complete forms and manual entry of data from paper into an electronic database.

 With the help of technology, electronic data capture (EDC) solutions were developed.
 Now site staff can directly enter data in the case report forms.

 The Systems and Solutions team is responsible for managing clinical technology solutions such as the EDC.
 They are also responsible for onboarding new technology solutions and retiring old solutions that no longer add value to the organization.

 Technology backbone for clinical trials

 More than ever before, technology is becoming an integral part of clinical research.
 The system and solutions group is the technology backbone for clinical trials.

 Want to incorporate wearable technology in a clinical study?

 Or build an iPhone app to organize study team contact?

 Clinical systems and solutions group is your go-to team.

-Clinical research teams utilize a few core technology solutions such as the Trial Master File (TMF), Clinical Trial Management System (CTMS), Electronic Data Capture (EDC) and Integrated Web/Voice Response System (IxRS), and electronic Informed Consent (eConsent).
+Clinical research teams utilize a few core technology solutions such as the Trial Master File (TMF), Clinical Trial Management System (CTMS), Electronic Data Capture (EDC), Integrated Web/Voice Response System (IxRS), and electronic Informed Consent (eConsent).